enasequence/read_docs/submit/general-guide/programmatic-v2.rst

 =====================
-XML Submission
+Submission XML
 =====================

-The XMLs are submitted in the request body and the document must conform to the `Webin XML format <https://ftp.ebi.ac.uk/pub/databases/ena/doc/xsd/sra_1_5/ENA.webin.xsd>`_.
+The XMLs are submitted in the request body as a single document that must conform to the `Webin XML format <https://ftp.ebi.ac.uk/pub/databases/ena/doc/xsd/sra_1_5/ENA.webin.xsd>`_.

 The XMLs are enclosed within the ``<WEBIN>...</WEBIN>`` tag.

-For example, a submission with ``PROJECT`` and ``SAMPLE`` objects are submitted like this:
+For example, a submission with one ``SAMPLE`` object could be submitted like this (most sample attributes have been excluded for brevity):

 .. code-block:: xml